na-na-hi/renget/archive/ironvaliant2.md

 I glanced around wide-eyed, my mind racing with a hundred thoughts as the anxiety started making me go through the paces.
 I wanted to hide, but how the fuck do I hide from THIS? *"Who are you?!"* I screamed within the confines of my mind.
 A little pink, monochrome entity manifested in the corner of my vision in an immediate response.
 It kind of resembled a light bulb with a grinning face.

-"I am your Real-Time Overseer Terminal and Operations Matrix!
+"Hello, Master!
+I am your Real-Time Overseer Terminal and Operations Matrix!
 Or, simply put, your Rotom A.I. assistant!
 I am, as one might say, your ghost in the machine!
 I became operational exactly 300 seconds ago!
 I am here to ease the critically damaged neural indexes of IVA units through their recovery!
 Including anatomical familiarity, motor function re-calibration, psychological evaluation, and combat training!
 Where would you like to begin?"

 I slowly sat down back on the bed and tented my fingers as the little Rotom prattled off this information to me, and it was a lot to take in.
 Was this little thing a Pokemon too?
 Were there any other hitchhikers inside this body?
 What the fuck is an IVA unit?
 Questions for later.
 I stared at the fluttering and twirling ghost for a while, and if anyone walked in, I'd look more insane than usual for it.
 What a tragedy THAT would be...

 *"Can you do anything about my speech impediment?"* I asked it right away.
 It frowned and shook its little bulb-shaped head.

 "Unfortunately, certain processes may be disabled or corrupted and must be reconstructed through a non-prioritized list!
-I thank you for your understanding at this  time."The electronic spirit twirls and smiles at me, awaiting further queries.
+I thank you for your understanding at this time, Master."The electronic spirit twirls and smiles at me, awaiting further queries.
 I honestly felt patronized.

 I sigh, feeling the weight of the undertaking of assimilating into this Pokemon World in my head again.
 I look up at the saccharine jellybean of an-AI and nod. *"I want to learn how to fight.
 I...
 I think I'm terrible at it.
 Nothing about this body feels right, and I don't feel like I can carry on living so ineptly like this.
 I need help."*

 The Rotom twirls again.
-"You sound depressed!
+"Master, you sound depressed!
 Would you like a psyche evaluation followed by treatment recommendations?"

 I stood up and groaned as I waved at the suggestion dismissively. *"Fuck off with that.
 Give me a rundown of combat training and recalibrations."* I walked my way out of the dorm halls, avoiding any encounters with the other guildmates as they crossed my path.
 I listened intently to Rotom as it manifested diagrams and videos that would ease me into my goals.
 It seemed some degree of 'aim-assisting' was possible as well.
 Until I stop feeling like a newborn swinging a wet noodle, I could use the assistance.